-The Orientation Program exists to make a student's entry into the University as smooth as possible.
-The Orientation Program provides students the opportunity to meet new friends and get special assistance as they become familiar with the University and its resources, talk with an academic counselor, plan a course of study, and register for classes.
-The Orientation Program serves students admitted to most schools and colleges of The University of Michigan.
-All new freshmen and transfer students, including transfer students from The University of Michigan-Dearborn and The University of Michigan-Flint, are required to participate in the Orientation Program in order to register.
+The Office of Orientation provides orientation programs that assist students in making their entry into the University as smooth as possible.
+Orientation offers students the opportunity to talk with an academic counselor, plan a course of study, register for classes, meet new friends, and obtain special assistance as they become familiar with the University and its resources.
+These programs, offered prior to each academic term, serve students admitted to most schools and colleges of The University of Michigan.
+All new freshmen and transfer students, including transfer students from The University of Michigan-Dearborn and The University of Michigan-Flint, are required to participate in orientation in order to register.
 Cross-campus transfer students, non-degree students, and readmitted students are not required to participate although they are welcome to do so if they wish.

 All students admitted for a fall term may participate in a three-day orientation session in a residence hall on campus during the summer or in an alternate program scheduled just prior to the beginning of the fall term.
-Students entering the University during other terms participate in orientation immediately preceding the registration period at the beginning of the term.
-The Orientation Office sends complete information about these programs to students admitted for fall term beginning in April and to students admitted for other terms about two weeks before the term begins.
+The Office of Orientation sends complete information about these programs to students admitted for fall term beginning in April and to students admitted for other terms about two weeks before the term begins.